tomkerkhove/promitor/docs/configuration/v2.x/metrics/express-route-circuits.md

 The following fields need to be provided:

-- `expressRouteCircuitsName` - The name of the express route circuits
+- `expressRouteCircuitName` - The name of the Azure Express Route circuit

 All supported metrics are documented in the official [Azure Monitor documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/metrics-supported#microsoftnetworkexpressroutecircuits).